hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 returned.

-Note also the response 1408 indicating that the server will not fulfill the request, since it is too large.
+Note also the response 1408 indicating that the server will not fulfill the request since it is too large.
 This gives a HAPI server a way to let clients know about internal limits within the server.

 For errors that prevent any HAPI content from being returned (such as a 400 "not found"